Section 1.2 Fundamental Quantities in Mechaanics

 Subsection 1.2.3 Mass

-Mass is a measure of mechanical response of an object.
-Two objects of equal mass, regardless of their chemical content, shape or size, are accelerated equally when subjected to the same force, and two objects of different masses have different accelerations when subjected to the same force.
+Mass is a measure of the mechanical inertia of an object.
+Two objects of equal mass, regardless of their chemical content, shape or size, are accelerated equally when subjected to the same force; two objects of different masses have different accelerations when subjected to the same force, the one with larger mass accelerates less than the one with the smaller mass.

 One kilogram is the mass of the prototype of the kilogram kept at the International Bureau of Weights and Measures.